 If you know me well, you probably know my family is a home birth family.
 Which means, of course, that we choose to give birth to our children at home with a midwife in attendance.
 If you didn’t know that about me, congrats!
 You will now learn all about a huge aspect of my life.

-I have five children, ages seven and under, and I’ve only been married for just under eight years, so for the entirety of my wife’s and my marriage, we’ve been consumed with all things related to babies, birth, and children.
-We’re just now starting to relax now that our child bearing years are behind us.
-Sometimes I feel like we should take a vacation and do nothing but sleep for a month!
+My wife and I have five children, ages seven and under, so for the past eight years we’ve been consumed with all things pregnancy, babies, labor, and birth.
+This year, we’re just now starting to take a breath from all the craziness for the first time ever.
+Sometimes I feel like we should take a vacation and do nothing but sleep for a month (my wife, especially)!

 [Note: This is a guest post, from my little brother, Ryan Stauffer.
 He's 17, and lives outside Pueblo, Colorado.
 As you will see, he clearly has a passion for Freerunning and Parkour.
 Slightly edited for brevity, I'm sharing an essay he wrote to help him spread the word here. -Ron]